netdata/netdata/web/server/README.md

 Both files must be readable by the `netdata` user.
 If either of these files do not exist or are unreadable, Netdata will fall back to HTTP.
 For a parent-child connection, only the parent needs these settings.

-For test purposes, you can generate self-signed certificates with the following command:
+For test purposes, generate self-signed certificates with the following command:

 ```bash
 openssl req -newkey rsa:2048 -nodes -sha512 -x509 -days 365 -keyout key.pem -out cert.pem
 ```

 > If you use 4096 bits for your key and the certificate, Netdata will need more CPU to process the communication.
 > `rsa4096` can be up to 4 times slower than `rsa2048`, so we recommend using 2048 bits.
-You can verify the difference
+Verify the difference
 > by running:
 >
 > ```sh